-Distributed linking is not permitted if the applicant/institution is also responsible for data that will be collated with data from Statistics Norway, unless the institution can document that key management is kept completely separate from the research/analysis unit, typically through an independent computer department.
+Statistics Norway does not permit the exchange of scrambling keys with commercial operators.
+The exchange of scrambling keys is also not permitted if the applicant/institution is also responsible for data that will be collated with data from Statistics Norway, unless the institution is able to document that key management will be kept completely separate from the research/analysis unit, typically through the institution having an independent computer department.

-As a general rule, distributed linking is also not permitted if the result of the collated data is to remain anonymous, unless otherwise provided for by regulation.
+As a general rule, distributed linking is not permitted if the result of the collated data is to remain anonymous, unless otherwise provided for by regulation.